dopherdo/auto-gambler/README.md

    - PrizePicks may have updated their website
    - Update selectors in `prizepicks_automation.py`

+5. **Scraper Permission Issues**
+   - Ensure bot has "Read Message History" permission
+   - Check if bot is in the target server and channel

 ### Debug Mode

 Enable detailed logging by setting in `config.py`: